alexsoftware-java/practical-task/README.md

 ### What kind of data does the sender’s message HAVE TO contain to ensure they are imported in the correct order?

 Sender should provide timestamp of message creation in source system.
-Timestamps will allow `reservation-processor` to "re-apply" previous messages e.g. in Database (state should be saved).
+This timestamp allows the `reservation-processor` to maintain message order and reapply previous messages if necessary.

 ----
 ### Are there any optimisations you see but didn’t implement?